-The JFKUMC Medical Library is organized to provide access to information and resources to all JFKUMC employees, medical staff and students.
-With its continuously expanding collection of instructional materials and information capabilities, it is indispensable learning resource.
-It is located on the 2nd floor next to the physicians' lounge.
+The JFKUMC Medical Library is organized to provide access to information and resources to all employees, medical staff and students.
+With its continuously expanding collection of instructional materials and information capabilities, it is an indispensable learning resource.
+The library is located on the 2nd floor next to the physicians' lounge.

 All students have access to extensive collection of full-text current electronic nursing books and electronic journals.
-For seamless access from any in house computer go to hmhlibraries.libguides.com/jfk All digital resources are available for print.
 Individual and group orientations are scheduled upon request.

-The training includes use of online databases, current periodicals, consumer and nursing collections, electronic media and full-text resources.
+The training includes the use of online databases, current periodicals, consumer and nursing collections, electronic media and full-text resources.
 The library operates an active interlibrary loan program and is a member of several consortia.
 All users have borrowing privileges and access to photocopying services.
 The books and electronic media may be borrowed for 3 weeks.
 Journals and reference materials do not circulate.
 To meet requirements and receive grades all materials should be returned prior to the last day of classes, school graduation or course withdrawal.